 Some people have studied for their MCATs only two months or one month before the test is taken.
 Some people have even scraped by through studying only a week before the test.
 But to get the best results, you’ll want to start studying much earlier.
 The MCAT covers a huge range of material, much broader than you can cover with two months of dedicated studying.

-3. Get a lot of rest the night before the test.
+4. Get lots of rest the night before the test

 It’s exhausting to study for the MCAT, especially if your goal is to achieve a perfect score.
 Undue stress can increase your chances of silly mistakes, and stress also reduces your retention of your study materials.
 For this reason, it’s important to take care of yourself.
 Take breaks from studying when you can; don’t push your brain to retain more at one time than it can handle.
 Eat healthy foods.
 In the weeks leading up to the test, but especially the night before the test, make sure you go to bed in a timely manner and get at least eight hours of sleep.